How to Manage Your Brand In-house

-Secondly, color looks different from screen to screen and from screen to print (and vice versa).
+- Secondly, color looks different from screen to screen and from screen to print (and vice versa).
 There’s no way to control this shift since everyone has different electronic components and settings.
 Don't waste your time trying to color correct across devices.
-Instead use the RGB, CMYK, and/or hexadecimal color codes for the colors in your brand palette which will keep color mostly in line and accept that there will be some natural variance.
+Instead use the RGB, CMYK, and/or hexadecimal color codes for the colors in your brand palette to keep colors mostly consistent and accept that there will be some natural variance.

 Using images and video

 Photos and videos are incredibly important in modern marketing and outreach materials.
 Consider how Humans of New York founder and photographer Brandon Stanton’s photo of Vidal Chastanet went viral and raised more than $1 million dollars for Vidal’s school Mott Hall Bridges Academy.
 While not every image is going to be worth more in dollars than in words, powerful imagery is easier than ever to procure and produce.

 There are three different sources for photography and video: self-generated, commissioned, and stock.

 Get your no-frills, same-as-what-I-use list of the places that have no- and low-cost imagery and fonts ready to download for your next marketing project.
 All the URLs in the guide are hyperlinked so you can get right to the site and quickly find what you need.